 Publ Date Publication Title Author(s) Author Contact Editted Abstract PMID 2010 Feb Vnitr Lek.
-Central diabetes insipidus in adult patientsthe first sign of Langerhans cell histiocytosis and Erdheim- Chester disease.
+Central diabetes insipidus in adult patientsthe first sign of Langerhans cell histiocytosis and Erdheim-Chester disease.
 Three case studies and literature review Central diabetes insipidus with an onset in adulthood is very rare.
 Unlike in children, central diabetes insipidus in adults is more frequently caused by inflammatory processes and neoplastic infiltrations that do not originate from the neuronal tissue than primary neuronal tissue tumours.
-Rare histiocytic neoplasias (Langerhans cell histiocytosis, xanthogranulomatosis and Erdheim-Chester disease) have a specific affinity to hypothalamus and the pituitary stalk not only in paediatric patients but also when occurring in adults.
+Rare histiccytic neoplasias (Langerhans cell histicocytosis, xanthogranulomatosis and Erdheim-Chester disease) have a specific affinity to hypothalamus and the pituitary stalk not only in paediatric patients but also when occurring in adults.
 We describe 3 cases of central diabetes insipidus with an onset in adulthood.
-Diabetes insipidus was the first sign of Langerhans cell histiocytosis in 2 patients, and it was the first sign of Langerhans cell histiocytosis in 2 patients, and it was the first sign of langerhans cell histiocytosis in 2 patients.
+Diabetes insipidus was the first sign of Langerhans cell histiocytosis in 2 patients, and it was the first sign of Erdheim-Chester disease in one patient.
+MR imaging showed pathological infiltration and dilated pituitary stalks in all 3 patients.
 PET-CT proved useful in differential diagnosis, showing further extracranial pathological changes either on the basis of significant glucose accumulation or on the basis of CT imaging.
 The Langerhans cell histiocytosis in the first patient has also manifested itself as an infiltration of the perianal area with intensive accumulation of fluorodeoxyglucose (FDG) - SUV 8.6 and gingival inflammation indistinguishable from parodontosis.
-Histology of the perianal area with intensive accumulation of fluorodeoxyglucose (FDG) or SUV 8.6 and gingival inflammation for the RI image after 4 cycles of 2-chlordeoxyadenosin (5 mg/m2 5 consecutive days).
+Histology of the perianal infiltrate confirmed Langerhans cell histiocytosis.
+Infiltration of the pituitary stalk disappeared from the MR image after 4 cycles of 2-chlordeoxyadenosin (5 mg/m2 5 consecutive days).
 The PET-CT of the 2nd patient showed only borderline accumulation of FDG in the ENT area, while simultaneously performed CT imaging showed cystic restructuring of the pulmonary parenchyma and nodulations consistent with pulmonary Langerhans cell histiocytosis.
-Bronchoalveolar lavage identified higher number of CD1 and S100 positive elements, consistent, once again, with pulmonary LCH also affecting pituitary stalk and ear canal.
-The PET-CT of the third patient showed increased activity in the long bones and ilium near the sacroliac joint.
-Biopsy of 20329585 2010 Mar Neth J Med An X-ray that helps to solve the puzzle.
+Bronchoalveolar lavage identified higher number of CD1 and S100 positive elements, consistent, once again, with pulmonary Langerhans cell histiocytosis.
+Bronchoalveolar lavage identified higher number of CD1 and S100 positive elements, consistent, once again, with pulmonary LC 20329585 2010 Mar Neth J Med An X-ray that helps to solve the puzzle.
 Bech AP, Reichert LJ.
 Department of Internal Medicine, Rijnstate Hospital, Arnhem, the Netherlands. annekebech@hotmail.co m 20308710 2010 Mar 20 Med Clin (Barc).
 Erdheim-Chester disease with bone lesion and retroperitoneal fibrosis Rodríguez Avila EE, Rubio Barbón S, Fonseca Aizpuru EM, De La Tassa JM.
 Servicio de Medicina Interna, Hospital de Cabueñes, Gijón, Asturias, España.
 20307894